santivgo/santivgo/README.md

 ## trashrama a.k.a.
 Santiago
 - ☄️: Pursing Computer Science at Federal Institute of Education Science and Technology
 - 🛰️: Currently, studying Java on vacation
-- 🚀: I have some experience with Python 3 and C
+- 🚀: I have some experience with Python 3 and C (and a *little* bit with HTML5 & CSS3)
 - 🌠: Soon, I'll be a Fullstack Dev.

 <div align="center">